 Details - CPU Manager support in OpenNESS

-CMK is a command-line program that wraps target application to provide core isolation (example pod with application wrapped by CMK is given in Usage section).
+CMK is a command-line program that wraps target application to provide core isolation (an example pod with an application wrapped by CMK is given in Usage section).

 trueand adjust the settings if needed.
 CMK default settings are:

 # CMK - Number of cores in exclusive pool cmk_num_exclusive_cores: "4" # CMK - Number of cores in shared pool cmk_num_shared_cores: "1" # CMK - Comma separated list of nodes' hostnames cmk_host_list: "node01,node02"

 - To change core isolation set isolated cores in